day8/re-frame/docs/EPs/004-ViewRegistration.md

   - other context: data from higher in the DOM tree
   - animation?
 CSS  ?

-XXX searches up the DOM heirarchy looking for a `frame` context then extracts dispatch and subscribe.
+XXX searches up the DOM hierarchy looking for a `frame` context then extracts dispatch and subscribe.
 Sounds inefficient.

 ### Code Doodle #1